-Goal 5: Implement innovative practices to improve quality outcomes.
+Implement innovative practices to improve quality outcomes.

-Objective 5-A: Increase the number of credentialed vendors.
+Increase the number of credentialed vendors.

-- Incorporate vendor recruitment as a part of the outreach plan. - Train staff on new vendor credentialing and processes for vetting. - Recruit new vendors for increased consumer choice. - Maintain a strong application/recruitment/retention vendor process.
+Incorporate vendor recruitment as a part of the outreach plan.

-- All newly approved vendors are credentialed (July of 2024). - Outreach Plan developed by (December of 2025). - Increase supported employment providers by 5%.
-(July of 2025). - 100% of staff are trained annually in May.
+- Train staff on new vendor credentialing and processes for vetting. - Recruit new vendors for increased consumer choice. - Maintain a strong application/recruitment/retention vendor process.

-Objective 5-B: Consumers have access to industry-driven training, career, and other resources.
+- All newly approved vendors are credentialed. - Increase supported employment providers by 5%.

-• Develop a list and expand the number of agency-approved vendors.
+Consumers have access to industry-driven training, career, and other resources.

-- Develop a plan for consumers to have access to technology and virtual services. - Counselors place greater emphasis on providing informed choices.
+- Develop a list and expand the number of agency-approved vendors. - Develop a plan for consumers to have access to technology and virtual services. - Counselors place greater emphasis on providing informed choices.